 A critical aspect for surface modelling is the quality of the surface characterization, and the need to optimize this at sub-km scales using local high-resolution databases in a consistent manner.
-In Surfex v8.1, a new and spatially more detailed (resolution 300m) version of the physiographic database, ECOCLIMAP-Second Generation, which contains physiographic information which has been more directly obtained from ESA/CCI satellite observations.
-Much effort has been done in the past two years to assess the strengths and weaknesses of ECOCLIMAP-SG and the consequences of applying it for model performance.
-The main characteristics of ECOCLIMAP-SG in comparison to its predecessor ECOCLIMAP-v2 have been described in Samuelsson et al. (2020).
+In Surfex v8.1, a new and spatially more detailed (resolution 300m) version of the physiographic database, ECOCLIMAP-Second Generation, has become available.
+ECOCLIMAP-SG contains physiographic information which has been more directly obtained from ESA/CCI satellite observations.
+Much effort has been done in the past year to assess the strengths and weaknesses of ECOCLIMAP-SG and the consequences of applying it for model performance.
+The main characteristics of ECOCLIMAP-SG in comparison to its predecessor ECOCLIMAPv2 have been described in Samuelsson et al. (2020).
 The description of coastal and urban areas and the yearly cycle of evapotranspiration are clearly represented in a more realistic manner in ECOCLIMAP-SG, although some weaknesses have been identified as well, which partly remain to be addressed.
 It has therefore been decided to adopt ECOCLIMAP-SG as the new physiographic database in Cy43h2.
 The significant differences between the old and new databases made it necessary to assess very carefully for which aspects of the surface model parameters retuning was appropriate, and to optimize those parameters to use in combination with ECOCLIMAP-SG (e.g. modified heat capacity, maximum Richardson number, stomatal resistance and the vegetation roughness formulation).
-One serious weakness of ECOCLIMAP-SG is that in pixels which in reality have mixed low, middle and high vegetation, pixel values are assigned only to the dominant vegetation type.
-This introduces systematic biases in near-surface parameters into the model for which temporary fixes have had to be found until more permanent solutions can be introduced.
 In addition, ECOCLIMAP-SG can still benefit from quite many local adaptations, and introducing these will require a significant effort also in the coming years.